In The Best Interest Of The Child: Primary And Joint Custody Explained

 The Difference Between Legal And Physical Custody

 Legal custody involves parental authority to make major decisions about how to raise a child, such as decisions about education, religion and discipline.
 Physical custody means where the child lives.
 As a practical matter, most custody disputes are over whom the child should live with and what visitation schedule the child should have with the other parent.
-For more information, talk to a local Raleigh custody lawyer.
+At Raleigh Divorce Law Firm, our local attorneys will educate you about your options and guide you to custody solutions that work for you and your children.

 Urgent Advocacy For Emergency Custody Issues